-On the one hand, as referred in question 12, it is possible for such limitation to occur in the tender with prior qualification and in the specific tender launched for the award of a consultancy services contract.
+On the one hand, as referred in question 12, it is possible for such limitation to occur in the tender with prior qualification and in the specific tender launched for consultancy services.

 On the other hand, whenever a contracting authority launches a direct award for the award of a specific contract, the selection of bidders that will participate in the procedure depends on a discretionary decision of said authority.